High-touch marketing: earning trust in a high-tech world

 This presents new challenges for companies trying to find, reach and earn the attention of their customers.
-It’s the first time in the history of commerce that many screens and mediums are in constant use, simultaneously.
-We’ve already seen the reports of second screen use.
+It’s the first time in the history of commerce that so many screens and mediums are in constant use, simultaneously.

 Here are four ways you can build high-touch marketing: